karunakar2000/Banking_DevSecOps_pipeline/README.md

-# Bank–Cloud DevSecOps on Azure DevOps, AKS & Argo CD
+# DTB Banking–Cloud DevSecOps on Azure DevOps, AKS & Argo CD

 This repository shows a banking DevSecOps implementation using **Azure DevOps**, **Kubernetes (AKS)**, **Helm**, and **Argo CD**, backed by **AWS and Azure infrastructure** provisioned with **Terraform**.